Ekstraklasa: After World War II

 As a result of the Second World War, the borders of Poland changed significantly.
 Lwów, one of the centers of Polish football (with such teams as Pogoń Lwów, Czarni Lwów and Lechia Lwów) was annexed by Soviet Union and all these teams ceased to exist.
-Lwów's football officials and players moved westwards, creating such clubs as Polonia Bytom, Odra Opole and Pogoń Szczecin (see: Recovered Territories).
+Lwów's football officials and players moved westwards, creating such clubs as Odra Opole and Pogoń Szczecin, and reviving Polonia Bytom (see: Recovered Territories).
 Another important center, Wilno (with the team Śmigły Wilno), was also annexed by the Soviets (see: Polish areas annexed by the Soviet Union).
-In exchange, Poland gained a large swath of formerly German territory in particular in Silesia, with its capital Wrocław (home of double champion Śląsk Wrocław) and towns such as Zabrze (home of 14-times champion Górnik Zabrze), Bytom (home of champions Polonia Bytom and Szombierki Bytom) and Lubin (home of double champion Zagłębie Lubin).
+In exchange, Poland gained a large swath of formerly German territory in particular in Silesia (which also formed part of Poland centuries prior), with its capital Wrocław (home of double champion Śląsk Wrocław) and cities such as Zabrze (home of 14-times champion Górnik Zabrze), Bytom (home of champions Polonia Bytom and Szombierki Bytom) and Lubin (home of double champion Zagłębie Lubin).
 18 teams played in the league between seasons of 1992 and 1998.

+The 2020s was marked by the league's rise in the UEFA coefficient, boosted by the good results of Polish clubs in European competitions with Lech Poznań reaching the quarterfinals of the UEFA Conference League in the 2022–23 season.

 Clubs

 There are 18 clubs in the Ekstraklasa.
 During the course of the season each club plays the others twice, once at their home stadium and once at that of their opponents, for a total of 34 games.
 From the 2013–14 till the 2019–20 season, after the 30th round the table was divided into 'champion' (top eight teams) and 'relegation' (bottom eight teams) groups.
 Each team played seven more games (teams ranked 1–4 and 9–12 would host four games at home).
 The 2016–17 season was the last when teams started an extra round with half the points (rounded up) achieved during the first phase of 30 matches.
 The changes extended the season to a total of 296 matches played.
 The 2021–22 season started with 18 teams, instead of 16.

-Clubs as of the 2022–23 season.
+Clubs as of the 2025–26 season.